rmoralespp/pymport/README.md

 ## About

-A lightweight Python linter for checking unused imports
+A lightweight Python linter for checking **unused imports** in your Python files.

 ### Features